 Hicks hits tiebreaking homer, Tigers top Twins in DH opener

-MINNEAPOLIS (AP) — John Hicks hit a tiebreaking homer in the ninth inning, Ronny Rodríguez went deep twice and the Detroit Tigers beat the Minnesota Twins 5-3 on Saturday in the opener of a doubleheader.
+In the first game, Ronny Rodríguez hit a pair of solo homers, and John Hicks hit a tiebreaking homer in the ninth inning to lead the Tigers to a 5-3 win.

-Brandon Dixon also homered for the Tigers, who beat the AL Central-leading Twins for the first time this season and snapped Minnesota’s four-game winning streak.
+Tigers manager Ron Gardenhire was ejected from the first game for arguing balls and strikes.
+Designated hitter Miguel Cabrera was tossed in the first inning of the nightcap after yelling to the home plate umpire from the dugout.

-The Twins tied it 3-3 in the eighth when C.J.
-Cron homered off Joe Jimenez (2-1) before Hicks connected on the first pitch from reliever Trevor Hildenberger (2-2).
-Detroit added an insurance run on Christin Stewart’s RBI single to right.
+Cron tied the opener 3-3 in the eighth with a homer off Joe Jimenez (2-1), but Hicks followed in the ninth by connecting on the first pitch from Trevor Hildenberger (2-2).

-Shane Greene pitched a scoreless ninth to earn his AL-leading 14th save.
+Shane Greene pitched a scoreless ninth in the opener to earn his AL-leading 14th save.

 Spencer Turnbull allowed two runs in 5 2/3 innings for Detroit.
 He departed after Jason Castro’s homer, which followed a successful challenge that backfired for Detroit.
 Castro took first base, appearing to be hit by a pitch from Turnbull.
 The Tigers challenged the call, and it was ruled the ball hit Castro’s bat.
 He returned to the batter’s box and launched his fifth homer of the season.

-Michael Pineda allowed three runs in six-plus innings, departing after allowing a pair of singles to open the seventh.
+Michael Pineda started the first game for Minnesota and allowed three runs in six-plus innings.
 He gave up both of Rodríguez’s homers and did not issue a walk for the second time in eight starts this season.

-Tigers manager Ron Gardenhire, the former Minnesota skipper, was ejected in the bottom of the third by home plate umpire Hunter Wendelstedt for arguing balls and strikes, drawing cheers from Twins fans.
-It was the 79th ejection of Gardenhire’s career.
+“I’m happy because I tried to pitch a quality game, and this was a quality game,” Pineda said.
+“But at the end of the day, I’m not happy because we lost.”

 ROSTER MOVES

-Detroit added LHP Gregory Soto from Double-A Erie as the 26th man for the doubleheader.
-Minnesota placed Martín Pérez on the paternity list and recalled RHP Kohl Stewart from Triple-A Rochester to start the second game.
+Minnesota placed Martín Pérez on the paternity list and recalled Stewart from Triple-A Rochester.
 The Twins added RHP Tyler Duffey as the 26th man.

 TRAINER’S ROOM